History of Iraq: Republic of Iraq

 Iraq state emblem under nationalist Qasim was mostly based on Mesopotamian symbol of Shamash, and avoided pan-Arab symbolism by incorporating elements of Socialist heraldry.

 In 1958, inspired by Gamal Abdel Nasser of Egypt, officers from the Nineteenth Brigade, 3rd Division, known as "The Four Colonels," under the leadership of Brigadier Abd al-Karīm Qāsim (known as "az-Za`īm", 'the leader') and Colonel Abdul Salam Arif overthrew the Hashemite monarchy on 14 July 1958.
 The new government proclaimed Iraq to be a republic and rejected the idea of a union with Jordan.
 Iraq's activity in the Baghdad Pact ceased.

-This revolution was strongly anti-imperial and anti-monarchical in nature and had strong socialist elements.
+This revolution was strongly anti-imperial and anti-monarchical in nature and had strong socialist elements, broadly comparable to the regime of Gamal Abdel Nasser regime in Egypt.
 Numerous people were killed in the coup, including King Faisal II, Prince Abd al-Ilah, and Nuri al-Sa'id, as well as members of the royal family, which came to be known as the "Royal family massacre".
 After burial, their bodies were dragged through the streets of Baghdad by their opponents and mutilated.
+The violence in the streets of Baghdad included the killing of a number of foreign citizens.
+A mob attacked and burned the British embassy.
+The comptroller of the British ambassador's household, Colonel P.L.Graham MC, was shot dead in the embassy building and his body was never recovered.
+Other British embassy staff took refuge in the registry of the embassy, and had to be escorted to safety by the Iraqi army.

-The short-lived federation between Jordan and Iraq was abolished by King Hussein following the coup in 1958.
+Following the coup, the short-lived federation between Jordan and Iraq was abolished by King Hussein of Jordan.